RedRouge1/TestPage/Elections.md

 As part of the new rules, positions are open for a term of at **most 3 years** before they must be re-opened to nominations.
 ### Which roles will be open this cycle
 In this election cycle the following roles will be open for nominations:
+- Events Manager
+- Social Media Manager
 - University Liaison
-- Social Media Secretary
-- Events Manager

 More information about these roles can be found [here](./Members%20of%20Comté).
 ### Returning Officer